Global Convergence and Stability of Stochastic Gradient Descent: Stability Analysis

 We begin with a recursive relationship on the events $\lbrace \tau_j > k \rbrace$.
 We use this result to prove that the objective function converges to a finite limit on these events.
-Then, we use this result to conclude that the gradient function converges to zero on $\lbrace \nu_j > k \rbrace$.
-Finally, we study the combination of these events to establish that the two statements above hold with probability one.
+Then, we use this result to conclude that the gradient function visits to a region of zero on the same event.
+Finally, we study this event to establish that the two statements above hold with probability one.